 A humus rich moist but well drained soil is best, sun to part shade, in warmer areas a little protection from the hot afternoon sun will keep the foliage looking great through summer.

-Slow growing this is a small tree that could be grown in a container or large pot.
+With a slow to medium growth rate, this is a small tree that could be grown in a container or large pot.
 Little pruning is required except for the removal of any dead or diseased wood.

 Problems and Further Care